FractalBlocks/FractalWeb/README.md

 - As a blog / microblog
 - As a knowledge base
+- As a common chat
+- As a CMS
 - As a corporative chat
-- As a common chat
 - As a CRM

 ## POC 1, Simple messaging